bonitasoft/bonita-doc/md/manage-users.md

 The actor filter is applied when the task instance is created.
 This is known as **dynamic task assignment**.
 The actor filter is applied and a shorter list of users is returned (in this case, just superExpert).

-Dynamic task assignment using `getPossibleUsersOfPendingHumanTask` re-evaluates the actor mapping including any actor filters.
+Dynamic task assignment using `getPossibleUsersOfPendingHumanTask` re-evaluates the actor mapping.
-It is useful if your organization changes after a process instance is started and you need to modify the list of users who can perform a task.
+It is useful if your organization changes after a process instance is started and you need to modify the list of users who can perform a task

+If there is any Actor Filter specified for the given task, dynamic task assignment does not have any effect.
+In such case, there is another [method](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/org/bonitasoft/engine/api/ProcessRuntimeAPI.html#updateActorsOfUserTask(long)) that can be used as a separate call.

 Finally, it executes the task for the fist user on the list.
 This "execute for" feature is not available in the Community and Teamwork editions.
 ```groovy